GrosMinet123/MuteEDR/README.md

 ## Features

-- Block all network traffic (both inbound and outbound)
+- Block outbound network traffic of any Application
-- Comprehensive filtering at multiple network layers:
-  - Outbound connections (IPv4/IPv6)
 - Persistent filters that survive system reboots
 - Easy filter removal with unblock command